 - Integrate system modifications (advanced skills): design, build, and interface electrical and hydraulic systems, maintain technical documentation, and design and construct mounting systems.

-- Any other regionally mandated offshore work requirement documents as appropriate.
+- Must be able to obtain a valid Passport and any other regionally mandated offshore work requirement documents as appropriate.

 - Technical/Associates degree or higher.